vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 order: 3500
 ---

-## What is one of the ways God speaks to humanity?
+## What is one way God speaks to us?

 > *I have also spoken by the prophets*, and I have multiplied visions, and used similitudes, by the ministry of the prophets.
 {% ct 'Hosea 12:10' %}